 Exercise 2: Multiple Choice

-Instruction: Select the correct sentence using the simple past tense of regular and irregular verbs, according to the context and the rules of the past tense.
+Instruction: Select the correct sentence using the simple past tense of regular and irregular verbs, according to the context and rules of the past tense.

 1.